usr-lab/usr-lab.github.io/_pages/index.md

 {: .text-center}

 ## Most recent news

-***April 2023***: we have three postdoc positions open at the lab right now (positions were filled)!
-Deadlines for applications: end of April/beginning of May.
+***August 2023*** Natalia Calvo Barajas is continuing at the lab as a postdoctoral researcher!

-***January 2023***: we had one full paper and two late-breaking reports accepted at the [HRI 2023 conference](https://humanrobotinteraction.org/2023/)!
+***July 2023*** We have one full paper accepted at the IEEE RO-MAN 2023 conference!

-***November 2022***: Katie Winkle was granted the [Jacobs Foundation Research Fellowship](https://jacobsfoundation.org/activity/jacobs-foundation-research-fellowship-program/)!
+***March 2023*** Natalia Calvo Barajas co-organized the 2nd version of the Workshop: CRITTER: Child-Robot Interaction and interdisciplinary research (https://child-robot-interaction.github.io).

+***March 2023*** Anastasia's abstract got accepted for participation in the same workshop.

+***March 2023*** Natalia Calvo Barajas was recognized as an "outstanding reviewer" based on her contributions to the peer-review process of the ACM/IEEE International Conference on Human-Robot Interaction (HRI), 2023.

 [Older news](old_news){: .btn .btn--inverse}